i0466lt/mustang_streamer/README.md

 This file contains the pin number assignments and display timeout (in seconds).

-Feel free to chang based on your needs.
+Feel free to change settings based on your needs.